 The input capacitor counteracts reactive input sources and improves transient response, input ripple, and PSRR.
 A higher-value input capacitor may be necessary if large, fast rise-time load or line transients are anticipated, or if the device is located several inches from the input power source.
-Dynamic performance of the device is improved with the use of an output capacitor larger than the minimum value specified in the Recommended Operating Conditions table.
+Dynamic performance of the device is improved with the use of an output capacitance larger than the minimum value specified in the Recommended Operating Conditions table, thus use a larger capacitance than the minimum value when practical.

 Although a bias capacitor is not required, good design practice is to connect a 0.1-μF ceramic capacitor from BIAS to GND.
 This capacitor counteracts reactive bias source effects if the source impedance is not sufficiently low.
-If the BIAS source is susceptible to fast voltage drops (for example, a 2-V drop in less than 1 μs) when the LDO load current is near the maximum value, the BIAS voltage drop may cause the output voltage to fall briefly.
+If the BIAS source is susceptible to fast voltage drops (for example, a 2-V drop in less than 1 μs) when the LDO load current is near the maximum value, the BIAS voltage drop can cause the output voltage to fall briefly.
 In such cases, use a BIAS capacitor large enough to slow the voltage ramp rate to less than 0.5 V/μs.
 For smaller or slower BIAS transients, any output voltage dips must be less than 5% of the nominal voltage.